 Option Description Direct Connection (proxy disabled) Select this option if you are not using a proxy server.
 Auto detect proxy settings Use the Web Proxy Autodiscovery (WPAD) protocol to locate a proxy autoconfig file and configure the browser's Web proxy settings.
 Use System proxy settings Import your proxy server information from the local machine.
-Use Firefox proxy Import your proxy server information from Firefox. settings Note: Electing to use Firefox proxy settings does not guarantee that you will access the Internet through a proxy server.
+Use Firefox proxy settings Import your proxy server information from Firefox. serings Note: Electing to use Firefox proxy settings does not guarantee that you will access the Internet through a proxy server.
 If the Firefox browser connection settings are configured for "No proxy," then a proxy will not be used.
 Configure proxy using a PAC file URL Load proxy settings from a Proxy Automatic Configuration (PAC) file in the location you specify in the URL box.
-Explicitly configure proxy In the Server box, type the URL or IP address of your proxy server, followed (in the Port box) by the port number (for example, 8080).
+Explicitly configure proxy Configure a proxy by entering the requested information: In the Server box, type the URL or IP address of your proxy server, followed (in the Port box) by the port number (for example, 8080).
 Select a protocol Type for handling TCP traffic through a proxy server: SOCKS4, SOCKS5, or standard.
-If authentication is required, select a type from the Authentication list: Automatic Allow Fortify WebInspect to determine the correct authentication type.
+3. If authentication is required, select a type from the Authentication list: Automatic Note: Automatic detection slows the scanning process.
+If you know and specify one of the other authentication methods, scanning performance is noticeably improved.
+DigestHTTP Basic